rohitkannan/ER-DRO/README.md

-# ER-DRO
+# ER-DRO: Julia codes for the paper "Residuals-based Distributionally Robust Optimization with Covariate Information"

-Julia codes for the paper "Residuals-based Distributionally Robust Optimization with Covariate Information" (see the included PDF for the latest version)
+The included PDF is the latest version of the paper.

 Results in the paper were generated using Julia 0.6.4, JuMP 0.18.5, Gurobi 8.1.0, and GLMNet 0.3.0.
 Most of the code should readily port over to later versions of Julia.